CONSTITUTION OF THE TRADES UNION INTERNATIONAL OF WORKERS IN THE BUILDING, WOOD, BUILDING MATERIALS AND ALLIED INDUSTRIES PREAMBLE

-Organizations with associate member status shall participate in the International Trade Conference with all the rights enjoyed by organizations with the status of affiliated members.
+Organizations with associate member status shall participate in the International Trade Congress with all the rights enjoyed by organizations with the status of affiliated members.

 Associate organizations can be members of the Executive Committee, in which they shall participate with consultative status.
 Members of organizations with associate status cannot be elected to the functions of President, Vice-President, General Secretary or Secretary of the UITBB.
 Associate organizations shall contribute to the funds of the UITBB through a membership fee, the amount of which shall be fixed in common agreement between the